-What’s interesting is that the same logic that justifies these recruiting fees is the basis for the main driver of savings by adopting a new Applicant Tracking System: Decreasing Time To Fill.
+What’s interesting is that the same logic that justifies these recruiting fees is the basis for the main driver of savings from adopting ATS systems: decreasing time to fill.

 Time to fill is the time it takes to go from needing an employee to having that employee working for the company.
-Your company may measure it by posting to offer acceptance.
+Your company may measure it from posting to offer acceptance.
 Or, maybe it’s the first interview to that person starting.
 It could also be the time from posting a job to a new hire reaching productivity (for example, a sales person hitting quota).
-Whatever the case may be, the philosophy is the same: how long does it take us to fill a position we need to fill.
+Whatever the case may be, the philosophy is the same: How long does it take us to fill a position we need to fill?

 How your ATS affects time to fill depends on which ATS you use.
 Here’s how most ATS’s decrease time to fill: